MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-development-overview.md

 * Mixed reality capture
 * Initial support for Azure Spatial Anchors

-If you're new to Unreal development don't jump in blind.
-Explore the Unreal <a href="https://docs.unrealengine.com/GettingStarted/index.html" target="_blank">tutorial series</a> to get up to speed and look for assets and support in the Unreal <a href="https://www.unrealengine.com/marketplace/store" target="_blank">marketplace</a> and mixed reality <a href="https://forums.unrealengine.com/development-discussion/vr-ar-development" target="_blank">forums</a>.
-These resources are your links to the community of builders and problem solvers in todays mixed reality market.
+If you're new to Unreal development, don't jump in blind.
+Explore the Unreal <a href="https://docs.unrealengine.com/GettingStarted/index.html" target="_blank">tutorial series</a> and look for assets in the Unreal <a href="https://www.unrealengine.com/marketplace/store" target="_blank">marketplace</a>.
+You can also find support in the mixed reality <a href="https://forums.unrealengine.com/development-discussion/vr-ar-development" target="_blank">forums</a>.
+These resources are your links to the community of builders and problem solvers in today's mixed reality market.

 > [!IMPORTANT]
 > Take a look at our **[porting guide](unreal-reverb-g2-controllers.md)** if you have an existing Unreal project that you want to bring over to immersive headsets such as the Reverb G2.

 ## Development checkpoints

 Use the following checkpoints to bring your Unreal games and applications into the world of mixed reality.
-If you haven't already explored the [Designing Holograms sample application](https://www.microsoft.com/p/designing-holograms/9nxwnjklrzwd), we recommend downloading and using it to familiarize yourself with the basics of Mixed Reality UX.
+If you haven't explored the [Designing Holograms sample application](https://www.microsoft.com/p/designing-holograms/9nxwnjklrzwd), we recommend downloading it to familiarize yourself with the basics of Mixed Reality UX.

 ### 1. Getting started